 What other things should I consider as I try to lose weight?

 - Be aware of situations that may give you the urge to overeat, such as eating while watching television.
 Find ways to avoid these situations.
 For example, read a book, go for a walk, or do crafts instead of eating.

 You have the right to help plan your care.
-To help with this plan, you must learn about your weight management plan.
-You can then discuss choices with your caregivers.
-Work with them to decide what choices may be best for you.
-You always have the right to refuse and make your own decisions.
+Learn about your health condition and how it may be treated.
+Discuss treatment options with your caregivers to decide what care you want to receive.
+You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

-© 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+© 2015 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.